simatic-ax/template-library/README.md

 ## Create a project from this "apax-template"

-If you want to create a new Github library in this community please start with using this apax-template by entering the following in the terminal :
+If you want to create a new GitHub library in this community please start with using this apax-template by entering the following in the terminal :

 ```bash
 apax create @simatic-ax/library --registry https://npm.pkg.github.com